 Vegetarian food and drink provisions for students to use during the hours of the course.

 Use of the training centre during the hours of the course, including the pool, the kitchenette, the outdoor lounge area, the sitting areas inside the venue ang changing rooms and showers.

 Free parking on-site.

-Aquanat centre - home of the Australian Institute of Aquatic Bodywork.
+Aquanat training and aquatic centre - home of the Australian Institute of Aquatic Bodywork.